ozo-vehe/vue-celo-whitelist/README.md

 5. Now we will create two new quests with the following data.

-On the deployed contract, click on `createQuest` and inser the following details.
+On the deployed contract, click on `createQuest` and fill in the following details.
 ![](https://github.com/ozo-vehe/vue-celo-whitelist/blob/master/tutorial_assets/createQuest.png)

 Create a new quest with the following information: